-Visual Communication Resource Centre has various (Blackmagic Design and Canon) 4K cameras and accessories, MOVI M5 Camera Stabilizer, 3 DJI Ronin S Gimbal, Lens Kits, On-Location Sound Recording equipment.
-Online Reservation System for Suites and Equipment.
-The Visual Communication Resource Centre has a full-time staff member dedicated to providing support with the Digital Media Suites, Video Production, Audio and Photography equipment.
+Visual Communication Resource Center has various 4K cameras (Blackmagic Design and Canon) and accessories including MOVI M5 Camera Stabilizer, 3 DJI Ronin S Gimbal, Lens Kits and On-Location Sound Recording equipment.
+An Online Reservation System is used for managing the Editing Suites and Equipment.
+The Visual Communication Resource Center has a full-time staff member dedicated to providing support with the Digital Media Suites, Video Production, Audio and Photography equipment.

 The A-Glass House includes workspaces used by the architecture department as well as a large open space which is used by all departments for critiques, exhibitions, workshops and guest lectures.

-The A-Annex Building hosts courses from all three departments, and interior design uses two spaces.
-There is a typical studio space with large tables, projectors and pin up space and a large studio-computer lab space.
+The A-Annex Building hosts courses from all three departments.
+There is a typical studio space with large tables, projectors and pin up space.
 There are three port-a-cabins which function as workshop spaces for all three departments.
 The model making workshop has large tables for studio courses as well as a properly vented spray booth.
 The lighting/furniture lab is a classroom space with additional materials to support courses in lighting and furniture.
 The third workshop is staffed by a lab technician.
 This space houses a Universal Laser Cutter Machine ILS.